-The Board of West London Mental Health NHS Trust (WLMHT) and the Department of Health (DH) have commissioned this investigation into the role Jimmy Savile played at Broadmoor following allegations that he sexually abused patients.
+The Board of West London Mental Health NHS Trust (WLMHT) and the Department of Health (DH) commissioned this investigation into the role Jimmy Savile played at Broadmoor following allegations that he sexually abused patients.

 Terms of reference